 In December 1923 a fire broke out in the platform but was later extinguished.

 During the Second World War, Ar-Men’s guards had to permanently accommodate three German Soldiers on the lighthouse.
 Germans gave peremptory order that Ar-Men had to light only on the passage of German Navy ships, opportunely highlighted by Navy personnel via radio.
-In October 1941, one of the guards, Francois Violant, saved a German soldier who fell into the water to catch a cormorant killed with his rifle.
+In October 1941, one of the guards, Francois Violant, saved a German soldier who fell into the water in order to catch a cormorant killed with his rifle.